-So you're already the TV industry's go-to for all things OLED, and you've got a telly so skinny it almost turns invisible when you look at it side-on.
+So you’re already the TV industry’s go-to for all things OLED, and you’ve got a telly so skinny it almost turns invisible when you look at it side-on.
 Where do you go from there?
-If you're LG, you turn your attention to software and artificial intelligence.
-This year's crop of LG OLEDs have been re-branded AI OLED, with a new version of WebOS adding voice controls and AI learning that can search for content or control your other smart home tech.
-That's right: you'll be able to ask your TV to turn on the microwave to start popping the popcorn, in time for movie night.
+If you’re LG, you turn your attention to software and artificial intelligence.
+This year’s crop of LG OLEDs have been re-branded AI OLED, with a new version of WebOS adding voice controls and AI learning that can search for content or control your other smart home tech.
+That’s right: you’ll be able to ask your TV to turn on the microwave to start popping the popcorn, in time for movie night.
 The ultra-thin, 65in and 77in Wallpaper OLEDs lead the charge, complete with Dolby Atmos-certified soundbar, while the more mainstream A8 using a glass stand to create the impression of a floating panel.
-All the usual HDR standards are present and correct, including Dolby Vision and LG's own hybrid log gamma algorithms, and 120Hz high frame rate streaming will be a thing once Netflix and Amazon actually start producing HDR content.
-The new models should start rolling out later this year, so there's plenty of time to pick one up ahead of the 2018 World Cup.
+All the usual HDR standards are present and correct, including Dolby Vision and LG’s own hybrid log gamma algorithms, and 120Hz high frame rate streaming will be a thing once Netflix and Amazon actually start producing HDR content.
+The new models should start rolling out in the Spring, so there’s plenty of time to pick one up ahead of the 2018 World Cup.